asterisk/documentation/docs/Test-Suite-Documentation/Test-Development/Tests-with-SIPp/Basic-Test-with-SIPp.md

----

----

-**Note:**
+!!! note
     Any number of scenarios can be passed to the SIPpTest.
 The class takes in as its third parameter a list of dictionaries, where each dictionary specifies a scenario to execute.

----
+[//]: # (end-note)